 Colonial Church, founded in 1612 (Panama Viejo), was totally burned in the attack of the pirates and built between 1671 and 1675 in the New City.
 It belonged to the order of the Augustinian Recollect Religious.

-The convent was sold in 1855 and after a law, the Augustinians retired and it was converted into a college chapel in 1861.
-It was in debris in a fire in 1737, but it was rebuilt.
-In 1898 the Augustinians returned to the country.
+The convent was sold in 1855 and after a law, the Augustinians left and it was converted into a college chapel in 1861.
+It was in ruining in a fire in 1737, but it was rebuilt.
+In 1898, the Augustinians returned to the country.

-Built in the seventeenth century, almost destroyed by the fires of 1737 and 1756, its current structure is 1918, like many churches in the Old Town, it had a monastery.
+Built in the seventeenth century, almost destroyed by the fires of 1737 and 1756, its current structure is from 1918, like many churches in the Casco Antiguo, it had a monastery.

 - The Franciscans